-Programmers of HTTP servlets utilize a standard Java API, javax.servlet.http, to create interactive applications.

-- HTTP servlets can read HTTP headers and write HTML coding to deliver a response to a browser client. - Servlets are deployed to WebLogic Server as part of a Web application.
+- Programmers of HTTP servlets utilize a standard Java API, javax.servlet.http, to create interactive applications. - HTTP servlets can read HTTP headers and write HTML coding to deliver a response to a browser client. - Servlets are deployed to WebLogic Server as part of a Web application.
 A Web application is a grouping of application components such as servlet classes, JavaServer Pages (JSPs), static HTML pages, images, and security.

-JavaServer Pages
+2.3 JavaServer Pages

 JavaServer Pages (JSPs) are a Sun Microsystems specification for combining Java with HTML to provide dynamic content for Web pages.
 When you create dynamic content, JSPs are more convenient to write than HTTP servlets because they allow you to embed Java code directly into your HTML pages, in contrast with HTTP servlets, in which you embed HTML inside Java code.
-The JSP 2.1 specification is part of the Java Enterprise Edition (Java EE).

-JSPs are Web pages coded with an extended HTML that makes it possible to embed Java code in a Web page.
+ISPs are Web pages coded with an extended HTML that makes it possible to embed Java code in a Web page.
 JSPs can call custom Java classes, called taglibs, using HTML-like tags.
 The WebLogic appc compiler weblogic.appc generates JSPs and validates descriptors.
 You can also precompile JSPs into the WEB-INF/classes/ directory or as a JAR file under WEB-INF/lib/ and package the servlet class in the Web archive to avoid compiling in the server.
 Servlets and JSPs may require additional helper classes to be deployed with the Web application.